PIM 09: Family and Medical Leave

 The Family and Medical Leave Act provides for 12 work weeks (normally 480 hours) of unpaid leave.
 To remain in a paid status, an eligible employee can concurrently use his/her accrued leave along with his/her FMLA leave entitlement.
 When an employee is on FML he/she can use leave in the following manner:

-Birth (applies to both parents) and child care after birth
+Birth (applies to both parents) and childcare after birth May use paid parental leave (PPL) benefits, pending eligibility

 may choose to exhaust all or any portion of sick leave, and/or vacation/bonus leave, comp time or go on leave without pay during the period of disability.
 Shared leave may be used only during the period of disability only if all of leave has been exhausted.